 As a tourist in Delhi, you may have visited the Red Fort, the Jumma Masjid, Rajpath and the Lotus Temple.
 You could have been shopping in the Central Cottage Emporium, the State emporia in Baba Khadak Singh Marg or at the Dilli Haat.
 These are the typical shopping places for tourists in Delhi.
 However, we wish to tell you about some hidden gems in Delhi Shopping where you can find Kashmiri carpets, Pashmina shawls and wedding gifts.
 So, do and try browse through following shops and Delhi markets.

-About Delhi Shopping Markets
+About Shopping in Delhi Markets

 1. Street Markets in Janpath- Janpath (people’s lane) is in Connaught Place

 Connaught Place/CP was the CBD in Delhi until recently and a huge shopping center.
 Named after the Duke of Connaught, CP has Georgian architecture, modelled after the Royal Crescent in Bath, England.
 One of the leading roads from CP to Lutyens Delhi is the Janpath.
-The CCE (Central Cottage Emporium) and the Imperial Hotel are major landmarks in this lane.
+The CCE (Central Cottage Emporium) and the Imperial Hotel are the major landmarks in this lane.
 There is a great variety of street shopping in Janpath.
 You cannot miss the crowded side lanes and the high decibel levels of the customers.
 Those are the street shops in Janpath shopping market.